jbsparrow/CyberDropDownloader/docs/reference/configuration-options/authentication.md

 <summary>PixelDrain</summary>

-If you decide to pay for PixelDrain premium (faster downloads, etc) you can provide your API key to Cyberdrop-Dl in order for the program to use it.
+If you decide to pay for PixelDrain premium (faster downloads, etc.) you can provide your API key to Cyberdrop-DL in order for the program to use it.

-***

-* pixeldrain\_api\_key
+## `api_key`

-You can get your API key here: [https://pixeldrain.com/user/api\_keys](https://pixeldrain.com/user/api_keys)
+You can get your API key here: [https://pixeldrain.com/user/api_keys](https://pixeldrain.com/user/api_keys)

 </details>